 How to Assemble the Printable Die

 Assembly for the summer roll and graph printable die is simple!
 I would suggest laminating it first.
-I think it’s easier to assemble when it’s laminated.
-Laminating also makes the die more durable.
+This makes it easier to assemble and also makes the die more durable.

 How to Use the Roll and Graph Summer Math Activity Recording Sheet

-Place a basket of crayons, colored pencils and markers in your math center for more graphing fun!
-Fun Tip: Laminate the recording sheet and have your students use dry erase markers instead!
+Place a basket of crayons in your math center for students to color their graphs.
+Or laminate the recording sheet and have your students use dry erase markers to color!

 Time to Graph!

-Students are expected to roll the die and then color in one square above the insect picture that matches.
+To play, students simply roll the die and then color in one square above the summertime picture that matches.

-The activity continues with the child rolling the die and coloring in the squares above the object rolled on the die.
+The activity continues with the kids rolling the die and coloring in the squares above the object rolled on the die.

-The game is over when one of the insect pictures reaches the top of the graph first!
+The game is over when one of the summertime pictures reaches the top of the graph first!

-Turn this graphing activity into a race!
-In pairs, each child has his/her own Summer Roll and Graph recording sheet and they share a die.
+Turn this summer math activity into a race!
+In pairs, each child has his/her own summer roll and graph recording sheet and they share a die.

-Player #1 rolls the die and colors in the square on their own graph recording sheet.
+Player #1 rolls the die and colors in the square on their own graphing recording sheet.

-Early Learner Tip: Color in the boxes on the bottom with each box being a different color to help get early learners started.
-It’ll simple the graphing process for little ones who are just learning how to graph.
+Early Learner Tip: Color in the boxes on the bottom with each box being a different color to help get your students started.
+It’ll simplify the graphing process for early learners who are just learning how to graph.

 Ready for some graphing fun?
-Add this roll and graph summer math activity to your math centers by clicking the yellow button at the very bottom of this post.
+Add this free Roll and Graph Summer Math Activity to your math centers by clicking the large, yellow download button below!